meftyster/WSS/Wave 1.md

 Probes have a hull value of 4, an agility value of 2 and a shield value of 1.

 ## VIP
-**Setup:** 3 Pairs of Objective Cards
+**Setup:** 3 Pairs of Objective Tokens and Obective Cards

 After placing forces, each player assigns each of their 3 objective cards (`Lightsaber`, `Droid`, `Blaster`) face-down to one or more of their ships.
 Assign the associated objective tokens face-down to those ships as a reminder.

 The `Lightsaber` token must be assigned, its carrier may not be placed in reserves.